Quick Summary

 You know what they say.
 “Brevity is the soul of wit… [and texting]”.

-This is where text abbreviations come in.
+This is where SMS text abbreviations come in.
 They’re like the secret code language of the digital age.

 But let’s be real.
 Text abbreviations are new SMS & texting trends across the globe.